Main Reason why people are not able to come out of anxiety and stress tip no 1

 Facts related to Stress

-Britain counts £100bn cost of stress in the workplace
+Britain counts the £100bn cost of stress in the workplace

 Early warning signs include insomnia, fatigue, muscle tension, palpitations, breathlessness without exertion and headaches.

-Stress is the number one health concern in British organisations in 2006.
+Stress is the number one health concern in British organizations in 2006.

 Fast Stress Relief Method to temporarily reduce stress level: